trinerye/language_analytics_2024/assignment_1/readme.md

 ## About

-This project uses ``spaCy`` to extract linguistic features from ``The Uppsala Student English Corpus (USE)`` to *calculate the relative frequency of nouns, verbs, adjectives, and adverbs per 10,000 words and the total number of unique PER, LOC, and ORG entities for each text*.
+This project uses ``spaCy`` to extract linguistic features from ``The Uppsala Student English Corpus (USE)`` to calculate the relative frequency of nouns, verbs, adjectives, and adverbs per 10,000 words and the total number of unique PER, LOC, and ORG entities for each text. *(See assignment description [here](https://github.com/CDS-AU-DK/cds-language/tree/main/assignments/assignment1))*

 The ``src`` directory contains one script: